 "How do you even know he is telling you the truth about this reincarnation business?
 What if he compelled you and it is all a big lie?
 What then?
 Maybe this is all part of some big plan to get back at us – hurt me?"
 Elena tightened her grip on the pillow until the stuffing burst through a tear in a corner seam.

 "It's okay."
-Caroline touched her hand to Elena's, gently removing the victimized pillow from her friend's stiff fingers.
+Caroline gently removed the victimized pillow from her friend's stiff fingers.
 "I promise, for once this isn't about you."

 "How do you know that?
-He wants to take my blood from me, my home and now one of my best friends."
+He wants to take my blood from me and now one of my best friends."

-The bleak fear, the hopeless look in Elena's eyes ripped a hole in Caroline's heart, one that couldn't be fixed, sewn back together like her pillow.
+The bleak fear, the hopeless look in Elena's eyes ripped a hole in Caroline's heart.
+It was one that couldn't be fixed or sewn back together like her pillow.
 Klaus was doing this, had done this to her friend.